After G-7, Biden says he’s reestablishing US credibility

 “One of the things some of my colleagues said to me when I was there was, ‘Well, the United States’ leadership recognizes there is global warming,” Biden said.

-The president was ending his day Brussels for meetings with NATO and European Union leaders on Monday and Tuesday before his summit with Russian President Vladimir Putin on Wednesday in Geneva.
+The president was ending his day in Brussels for meetings with NATO and European Union leaders on Monday and Tuesday before his summit with Putin on Wednesday in Geneva.
 U.S. officials said that one-on-one meeting would test whether the two men could develop a constructive relationship even as Biden was poised to rebuke Putin for a range of rights abuses and election interference.

 Pressed at the news conference on why Putin has not changed his behavior after waves of U.S. sanctions, Biden replied with a laugh.
 “He’s Vladimir Putin.”